Subject: Mounting Tubular Tires

 Two kinds of glue are used to secure tubulars to rims, road and track, the latter having become uncommon.
 Over the years many glues have been available by: d'Alessandro, Clement, Continental, Michelin, Vittoria, Wolber, Pastali, Tubasti, and others.
 With the decline of tubular use, these brands have become so scarce that riders in the USA turned to other sources, one of which was 3M Fastack (R) that compares favorably with the others and cures faster than most.

-Road tubulars preferably should have a rubberized base tape, one coated with latex, to improve adhesion to pressure sensitive glues.
-These glues behave similar to typical sticky tapes, sticking better to slick surfaces than cloth, so that rubberized base tapes stick better to partially dried rim cement than to bare cloth.
-Do not modify tubular base tape with cleaning solvents because they affect rim cement adversely.
+Road tubulars preferably should have a rubberized base tape, one coated with latex, to improve adhesion to pressure- sensitive glues.
+These glues behave similarly to typical sticky tapes, sticking better to slick surfaces than cloth, so that rubberized base tapes stick better to partially dried rim cement than to bare cloth.
+Do not modify tubular base tape with cleaning solvents, because they affect rim cement adversely.
 Track tubulars, to be glued with hardening adhesive, should have bare cloth base tapes because shellac type track glues adhere poorly to rubberized tape.
-Hardening glue is used on track tires to avoid rolling losses typical of pressure sensitive rim cements.
+Hardening glue is used on track tires to avoid rolling losses typical of pressure-sensitive rim cements.

 Stretch the new tubular tire on an old rim, inflate hard and let stand while applying cement to the rim on which the tire is to be mounted.
-Rim cement dries fairly rapidly, some faster than others.
-If this is a low viscosity rim glue, it may require more than one coat.
+Rim cements dry fairly rapidly, some faster than others.
+A low-viscosity rim glue may require more than one coat.
 Apply additional coats when the previous one has become firm enough to not draw strings when pressing the finger into it.

 Were the glue still soft and mobile, it would get on the sidewalls while mounting the tire.
 Glue should be firm enough to not make a mess.
-Because pressure sensitive glues are also thermally sensitive, heat from braking, while descending montians, often melts rim glue enough to make it flow from under the tire in contrast to hard (track) glue.
+Because pressure-sensitive glues are also thermally sensitive, heat from braking, while descending mountains, often melts rim glue enough to make it flow from under the tire -- in contrast to hard (track) glue.
 While track glue (Tipo Pista) is more cumbersome to use, it has its benefits for heat but primarily for timed events where fractions of a second make a difference.